JaninduHK/swifttranslator-playwright-test-automation/README.md

 ## Good to Know

-- The translator converts **automatically as you type** — there's no "convert" button
 - Negative tests are *supposed* to fail — they check how the system handles bad input
 - If tests time out, increase the timeout in `playwright.config.js`